zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image031.png?raw=true)

-After customers click on Pin it button, points will be added to their account but the page isn’t reloaded to show number of points earned for that account because Pinterest doesn’t support API Callback.
+After customers click on Pin it button, points will be added to their account but the page isn't reloaded to show number of points earned for that account because Pinterest doesn't support API Callback.
 When they reload the page, Pin counter will be updated:

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image032.png?raw=true)